A promenade in Whitley bay with St Mary's lighthouse in the background.

-Walking Holidays and Stays on the Northumberland Coast Path
+Walking Holidays and Outdoor Adventures on the Northumberland Coast Path

 Where every mile brings quiet beauty, ancient history, and salt-laced air.